espocrm/documentation/docs/development/view.md

             }, this);

-            // use listenTo & listenToOnce methods fore listening to events of another object
+            // use listenTo & listenToOnce methods for listening to events of another object
             // to prevent memory leakage

+            // model changed
-            this.listenTo(this.model, 'change', function () { // model changed
+            this.listenTo(this.model, 'change', function () {
-                if (this.model.hasChanged('test')) { // whether specific attribute changed
+                // whether specific attribute changed
+                if (this.model.hasChanged('test')) {
                 }
             }, this);

+            // model saved or fetched
-            this.listenTo(this.model, 'sync', function () { // model saved or fetched
+            this.listenTo(this.model, 'sync', function () {
             }, this);
         },

         // called after contents is added to DOM
         afterRender: function () {
-            console.log(this.$el); // view container DOM element
+            // view container DOM element
+            console.log(this.$el);

+            // get child view
-            var childView = this.getView('someKeyName'); // get child view
+            var childView = this.getView('someKeyName');

-            this.clearView('someKeyName'); // destroy child view, will also remove it from DOM },
+            // destroy child view, will also remove it from DOM this.clearView('someKeyName');
+        },

         // data passed to template